akkshita/fastapi-nemo-asr/README.md

 4. **Error Handling**: Comprehensive error handling with appropriate HTTP status codes and error messages.
 5. **Docker Optimization**: The Dockerfile is optimized for smaller image size using a slim base image and multi-stage builds.
 6. **Resource Management**: Temporary files are properly cleaned up after processing.

+## Limitations

+1. **Model Accuracy**: May struggle with accents, background noise, and domain-specific jargon.

+2. **File Size and Processing Time**: Large audio files may result in slower processing or timeouts.
+Transcription may take time for longer audio files.

+3. **Concurrency**: Limited scalability for high-traffic scenarios.

+4. **Language Support**: Primarily optimized for English; may not perform well on other languages or accents.

+5. **Security**: No built-in security features; file validation and access control must be implemented.